aditeyapandey/Cerebrovis/README.md

 <img width="1752" alt="Screen Shot 2021-05-12 at 2 28 34 PM" src="https://user-images.githubusercontent.com/8208255/118025995-56240200-b32e-11eb-9772-e758dcfe4e97.png">

 Click on any artery in the CerebroVis View to see the higlighted artery in the brain.
+Double click on any artery to unhighlight the artery.

 <img width="1741" alt="Screen Shot 2021-05-12 at 2 29 51 PM" src="https://user-images.githubusercontent.com/8208255/118026159-84a1dd00-b32e-11eb-896b-308e27d4aeaf.png">

+Blood flow view shows uses a simulated dataset to show the volume of blood flow in the artery.

 ## Contributing